Headscarf controversy in Turkey: Lifting of ban annulled

 On 5 June 2008, Turkey's Constitutional Court annulled the parliament's proposed amendment intended to lift the headscarf ban, ruling that removing the ban was against the founding principles of the constitution.
-The highest court's decision to uphold the headscarf ban cannot be appealed (AP 7 June 2008).
+The highest court's decision to uphold the headscarf ban could not be appealed (AP 7 June 2008).

 More ban liftings

 Headscarves had become a focal point of the conflict between the ruling Justice and Development Party (AKP) and the secularist establishment.
-The ruling was widely seen as a victory for Turks who claim this maintains Turkey's separation of state and religion.
-In 2013, the headscarf ban in public institutions was lifted through a decree, even though the ban officially stands through court decisions.
+The ruling was widely seen as a victory for Turks who claimed this maintained Turkey's separation of state and religion.
+In 2013, the headscarf ban in public institutions was lifted through a decree.
 The ban on wearing hijab in high schools ended in 2014.

 In March 2017, the Ministry of Defence in Ankara announced a change in rules to allow women in the armed forces to wear headscarves with their uniforms, which sparked concerns from secularists over creeping Islamisation of the military.

 In October 2022, ahead of the 2023 election, Turkey's government and opposition both pledged legal steps to establish women's right to wear Islamic headscarves, bringing an issue that previously caused severe splits back to the forefront of political discourse.